all24/api-documentation/source/index.html.md

   -d shipment_item_ref=XYZI1234567890
 ```

-Cancels specific shipment items for a shipping order.
+Cancels a specific item on a shipping order.

 ### HTTP Request